SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 In the figure, the black line means the message exchange between users and the green/red nodes represent the users have/haven't seen a certain video.
 All of the user data are collected in real-world traces. <br/><br/><br/>

-5G Edge Computing Integrated Testbed
+Edge Intelligence: 5G Integrated Testbed
 ------
 <font color=green>Tag: Edge computing, Testbed</font>